Serhii Filimonov

+Biography

+Serhiy was born on September 20, 1994, in Kyiv.
+Since 2010 he has been an active member of the football fan movement.
+One of the leaders of the fan group "Rodychi" (Relatives), which supports the football club "Dynamo" Kyiv.

+Filimonov graduated from the Kyiv Specialized School with in-depth study of the Ukrainian language No. 316 in 2012.
+From 8th to 10th grade he studied at the Republican Higher School of Physical Culture (Ivan Piddubny Olympic College), where he was professionally engaged in freestyle wrestling.

+In 2018 he graduated from the Kyiv National University of Civil Engineering and Architecture with a degree in civil engineering.
+From the second year he moved to distance learning due to participation in the Revolution of Dignity.

+The war in eastern Ukraine

+Filimonov took part in hostilities as a volunteer in the Azov Volunteer Battalion from the first days of the Russian-Ukrainian war in 2014.

+Filimonov took part in the liberation of Mariupol, Marinka, in the Ilovaisk, in the battles near Granitne and received numerous combat wounds near Ilovaisk.

 Public activity

 After returning from the front in 2015, he became one of the organizers of the peaceful public action "Blockade of Crimea".

-In 2015 - Chairman of the NGO "Civil Corps of Azov" in Kyiv.
+In 2015 – Chairman of the NGO "Civil Corps of Azov" in Kyiv.

-In 2015 - one of the founders of the informal youth movement "Honor".
+In 2015 – one of the founders of the informal youth movement "Honor".

 In 2016, he was the head of the Kyiv branch of the National Corps political party.

 From 2015 to 2017, he launched a number of public projects, including:

 "Zooprotection", aimed to combat animal cruelty, support shelters and fight against dog hunters;

-"One Blood" - a project to collect donated blood for children and wounded soldiers; "Our Future" - helping children left without parental care, a number of sports and educational initiatives.
+"One Blood" – a project to collect donated blood for children and wounded soldiers; "Our Future" - helping children left without parental care, a number of sports and educational initiatives.

 Filimonov organized "Lessons of Courage": special lectures for students on patriotism and military training.

 In 2018, Filimonov took part in the detention of Rafael Lusvarghi, a Brazilian LPR / DPR mercenary.

 In the spring of 2019, he resigned as head of the Kyiv branch of the National Corps political party.